ndd21/PHYS281/docs/demo-classes.md

 ```

 !!! note
-    In reality, for something like a vector, the Numpy library already has useful classes called
+    In reality, for something like a vector, the [NumPy](../demo-numpy/index.html) library already
-    arrays for which the mathematical operators are all defined.
+    has useful classes called arrays for which the mathematical operators are all defined.

-If you wanted to use the `+=` operator, e.g., to change v1 inplace
+If you wanted to use the `+=` operator, e.g., to change v1 in-place

 ```python
 v1 += v2